Best Loire Valley Itinerary in 3 Days For Chateau Lovers (2025)

 Day 3: Chenonceau and Amboise

-For your last full day during your visit to the Loire Valley, you’re going to want to check out what is likely the most popular chateau in the Loire Valley: Chateau de Chenonceau
+For your last full day during your visit to the Loire Valley, you’re going to want to check out one of the most popular chateau in the Loire Valley: Chateau de Chenonceau

 Kat at Chateau de Chenonceau 5